 Hiit Cardio

-5 Common Mistakes People Make with HIIT Workouts
+5 Common Mistakes People Make With HIIT Workouts

 By HipTrain Team3 min read

-5 Common Mistakes People Make with HIIT Workouts
+5 Common Mistakes People Make With HIIT Workouts

-• Total Time: 20-25 minutes
+• Total Time: 25-30 minutes (including warm-up and cool-down)

 • Difficulty Level: Intermediate